afewell/ovathetap/README.md

      "https://gitlab.tanzu.demo/api/v4/applications")
 echo ${create_oauth_app_response} | yq -p json -o yaml | tee "/${ovathetap_home}/config/gitlab_oauth_app_config.yaml"
 ```
-### Setup ssh keys for viadmin
-- create ssh key
-  - `ssh-keygen -t ed25519 -f "/home/${hostusername}/.ssh/id_ed25519" -N ""`
-- the following command returns a string with your key, copy the entire string
-  - `cat "/home/${hostusername}/.ssh/id_ed25519.pub"`
-  - For example, the string you copy shoudl look similar to "`ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAIPs2Sfz+NWz2KmrBVIUcaobbF3CD3oMKyDjNevff9dka viadmin@ubuntudesktop`"
-- Using firefox, login to https://gitlab.tanzu.demo as the user `viadmin`.
-If you are already logged in as root, logout, and login as the user: `viadmin` password: `VMware1!`.
-- Click on your user icon in the upper right corner and select `Preferences`
-- Select the `SSH Keys` screen, paste in your key, and select `Add key`
 #### create catalog repo
 - From firefox, login as viadmin
 - Click `Create a group` and then `Create group` to create a group with the following settings (leave any unspecified setting at its default value):